dawed1999/Stegcrypt/README.md

 **During Encoding:**

 Using Pillow, we can take an image and crate 3 lists.
-Each containing the values(that are stord as decimals) of each channel(R, G, or B) in the image:
+Each containing the values(that are stored as decimals) of each channel(R, G, or B) in the image:
 ```
 RedChannel = list(carrierImage.getdata(band=0))
 GreenChannel = list(carrierImage.getdata(band=1))
 BlueChannel = list(carrierImage.getdata(band=2))
 ```
-Then, convert them to binary as well as storing them as their own lists(We use the function"ChannelBinary" to achive this):
+Then, convert them to binary as well as store them as their own lists(We use the function"ChannelBinary" to achive this):
 ```
 def ChannelBinary(channel):
     ChannelBinary = [format(pix, '08b') for pix in channel]
     ChannelBinary = [list(map(int, n)) for n in ChannelBinary]
     return ChannelBinary
 ```
 We can now remove from each binary value the lsb(which is the last byte of a binary) and append one from the binary of the message.
-We use a dictionary to define red, green and blue channles as 'r', 'g', and 'b' accordingly as 'channels' and an if statment to append the lsb to the value's binary:
+We use a dictionary to define red, green and blue channles as 'r', 'g', and 'b' accordingly as 'channels' and an `if` statment to append the lsb to the value's binary:
 ```
 channels = {'r': RedChannelBinary, 'g': GreenChannelBinary, 'b': BlueChannelBinary}
 for channel, pix, lsb in combinedList: